ArBridgeman/aurorianclouds/sous_chef/README.md

 # Sous Chef

+## Installation with conda

+Check and the repository with git.
+To create a new environment based on the included environment file:
+`conda env create -f environment.yml`

+To update an existing environment after changes to the environment file:
+`conda env update --file environment.yml`

+## Installation with poetry

+Coming soon, tbd.

 ## Manual configuration
 The paths and user information come from the argparser.
 The default settings are below.
 Beware that optional parameters for the sections 'menu' or 'grocery_list'